thesourceofcode/thesourceofcode.github.io/_posts/2026-05-15-payments-101-credit-card-chronology.md

 </div>

-The first bank to rise up to the challenge was the government-owned (_sarkārī_) Central Bank of India.
+Surprisingly, the first Indian bank to issue credit cards was not a private institution, but a government-owned (_sarkārī_) bank: the <span class="tt">**Central Bank of India (CBI)**<span class="tt-c">Note: The actual Indian "central bank" is called the **Reserve Bank of India**</span></span>.
+It was one of the banks nationalized in 1969.
+Coincidentally, like Diners Club India, CBI too was founded by a Parsi, **Sir Sorabji Pochkhanawala**.
+Established in **1911**, Central Bank of India was the first Indian commercial bank which was wholly owned and managed by Indians.[^central-bank-about]

 **Centralcard** was the first ever bank-issued charge card in India.
-It was formally launched by Central Bank of India at a press event in **Bombay** on **Monday, 11 August 1980**.
-The event was led by the bank's former chairman, P. F. Gutta and, executive director, Narayanan Vaghul.

-The idea for Centralcard had been conceived by Gutta during his tenure as chairman of the bank.
+It was formally launched by Central Bank of India at a press event in **Bombay** on **Monday, 11 August 1980**.[^centralcard-launch-report] The event was led by the bank's former chairman, P. F. Gutta and, executive director, Narayanan Vaghul.
+The idea for Centralcard had been conceived by Gutta during his tenure as chairman of the bank.[^centralcard-launch-report]

 Although the basic features of the scheme were similar to the credit card systems in vogue in developed countries, it did not offer revolving credit.
-Instead, it was advertised as a **convenience card**.
+Instead, it was advertised as a <span class="tt">**convenience card**.<span class="tt-c">Its not clear whether the card was made of plastic or cardboard at launch.
+Most probably plastic.</span></span>

 <div style="width: 50%; margin: 0 auto;">